miykael/nipype-beginner-s-guide/homepage/nipype.rst

 `Nipype <http://nipy.org/nipype/>`_ (Neuroimaging in Python - Pipelines and Interfaces) is an open-source, user-friendly, community-developed software package under the umbrella of `NiPy <http://nipy.org/>`_.
 Nipype allows you to pipeline your neuroimaging workflow in an intuitive way and enables you to use the software packages and algorithms you want to use, regardless their programing language.
 This is possible because Nipype provides an uniform interface to many existing neuroimaging processing and analysis packages like `SPM <http://www.fil.ion.ucl.ac.uk/spm>`_, `FreeSurfer <http://surfer.nmr.mgh.harvard.edu/>`_, `FSL <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/>`_, `AFNI <https://afni.nimh.nih.gov/afni/>`_, `ANTS <http://stnava.github.io/ANTs/>`_, `Camino <http://camino.cs.ucl.ac.uk/>`_, `MRtrix <http://www.brain.org.au/software/mrtrix/index.html>`_, `Slicer <http://slicer.org/>`_, `MNE <https://martinos.org/mne/stable/index.html>`_ and many more.

 Nipype allows you to easily combine all those heterogeneous software packages whithin a single workflow.
-This procedure gives you the opportunity to pick the best algorithm there is for the problem at hand and therefor allows you to profit from the advantages of any software package you like.
+This procedure gives you the opportunity to pick the best algorithm there is for the problem at hand and therefore allows you to profit from the advantages of any software package you like.

 Nipype is written in `Python <https://www.python.org/>`_, an easy to learn and very intuitive programming language.
-This mean that your whole neuroimaging analysis can easily written in to a python scripts.
-And it won't even take as many lines of code as you would imagine.
+This mean that your whole neuroimaging analysis can be easily specified using python scripts.
+It won't even take as many lines of code as you might fear.
 Nipype is very straightforward and easy to learn.
-As you will see, it is quite simple to combine processing steps from different software packages.
-Steps from old analyses can be reused effortless and new approaches can be applied much faster.
+As you will see, it is quite simple to combine processing steps using different software packages.
+Steps from previous analyses can be reused effortlessly and new approaches can be applied much faster.

-You're still concerned because you want to combine your own **bash**, **MATLAB**, **R** or **Python** script with Niyppe?
+You're still concerned because you want to combine your own **bash**, **MATLAB**, **R** or **Python** scripts with Nipype?
 No problem!
-Even the creation of your own interface tot your own software solution is straight forward and can be done in a rather short time.
+Even the creation of your own interface to your own software solution is straightforward and can be done in a rather short time.
 Thanks to `Github <https://github.com/nipy/nipype>`_, there's also always a community standing behind you.

 Nipype provides an environment that encourages interactive exploration of algorithms.
 It allows you to make your research easily reproducible and lets you share your code with the community.